 eat·i·quette noun \ˈee-ti-kət, -ˌket\ a school lunch program implemented in select Philadelphia schools that uses fresh healthy food, family style dining, and other principles to improve the lives of children.

-The 9th annual Great Chefs Event benefitting Alex’s Lemonade and the Vetri Foundation will be held June 10, 2014 at Urban Outfitters headquarters at the Navy Yard.
-This spectacular celebration will showcase 4 dozen top chefs from throughout the US and Italy offering an unparalleled dining experience.
-Last year, we hosted upwards of 1,200 guests and raised almost $1.1 million.
+TICKETS NOW ON SALE The 9th annual Great Chefs Event benefitting Alex’s Lemonade & the Vetri Foundation will be held June 10 at Urban Outfitters, Inc.'s Corporate Campus at the Navy Yard.
+This celebration will showcase 46 top chefs from the US and Italy offering an unparalleled dining experience.

 Salt and pepper to taste